 `

-Gaming Addiction Treatment in Manhattan, NYC
+Gaming Addiction Treatment

-Since the early 2000s, and more so since the start of the pandemic, video gaming and the searchable term ‘gaming addiction’ has been steadily increasing.
-Prior to the 2000s, video games were typically found on arcade machines and were not accessible 24 hours a day.
+Since the early 2000s, and more so since the start of the pandemic, video gaming and the searchable term ‘gaming addiction’ have been steadily increasing.
+Before the 2000s, video games were typically found on arcade machines and not accessible 24 hours a day.
 Now, video games can be found across different settings (e.g., social network sites, arcades, home) and platforms (e.g., cell phones, computers, tablets, and televisions) at any time of the day.
-The accessibility of technology and normalization of using electronics for work and school have been major factors contributing to the increase in gaming addiction amongst the population.
-Specifically for children, the accessibility to these devices for school has made it easy for them to get distracted and play video games instead of focusing on their schoolwork.
-Some of the reasons for why people engage in video games are: acquiring status and power in a game, competing and dominating others, receiving admiration from the gaming community, and escaping from reality.6, 12

 What is the Definition of a Gaming Addiction?